junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 1892
-congress: 112th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Twelfth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 1892

-That the bill from the House of Representatives (H.R.
-1892) entitled “An Act to authorize appropriations for fiscal year 2012 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency Retirement and Disability System, and for other purposes.”, do pass with the following
+> To authorize appropriations for fiscal year 2012 for intelligence and intelligence-related activities of the United States Government, the Community Management Account, and the Central Intelligence Agency Retirement and Disability System, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; Table of contents